British American Tobacco - Sustainable agriculture and farmer livelihoods

 Agricultural supply chains are particularly vulnerable to a range of challenges, including climate change and water scarcity, increasing demand for land and natural resources, rural poverty, social inequality, child labour and ageing farmer populations.
 Tobacco is no exception.

-At BAT, we have a long and proud history of working directly with farmers around the world and advancing agricultural practices.
+At BAT, we have a long history of working directly with farmers around the world and advancing agricultural practices.
 This benefits our farmers by giving them the resources and support they need to be successful, as well as helping to secure our long-term supply of tobacco leaf and ensuring the integrity and quality of our products to satisfy our consumers.

 We see an opportunity for us to build on this longstanding approach, to work with others to develop multi-stakeholder solutions to increasing challenges and expectations and to further enhance the livelihoods of farmers and their communities.